 Graphic Design - BA (Hons) Degree

-This course has been generated with industry partners and aims to engage you in the development of a rich combination of new and traditional technical and creative skills, preparing you for careers in graphic design and related fields.
+This full-time course has been generated with industry partners and aims to engage you in the development of a rich combination of new and traditional technical and creative skills, preparing you for careers in graphic design and related fields.
 The campus environment provides an ideal stimulus for the development of your ability, with great scope for cross-media experimentation and fulfilment of live briefs from within the department and from professional studios.

 - Taught by design industry practitioners